MonashDataFluency/python-web-scraping/markdowns/section-3-API-based-scraping.md

     18. General Electric
     19. Walgreens Boots Alliance
     20. JPMorgan Chase

 ### Getting article names from wiki

-Right off the bat, as you might have guessed, a tricky issue with matching the top 20 Fortune 500 companies to their wikipedia article names is that both of them would not be exactly the same i.e. they match character for character.
+Right off the bat, as you might have guessed, one issue with matching the top 20 Fortune 500 companies to their wikipedia article names is that both of them would not be exactly the same i.e. they match character for character.
+There will be slight variation in their names.

-To overcome this problem and ensure that we have all the company names and its corresponding wikipedia article, we will use (https://wikipedia.readthedocs.io/en/latest/code.html) to get suggestions for the company names and their equivalent in wikipedia.
+To overcome this problem and ensure that we have all the company names and its corresponding wikipedia article, we will use the `wikipedia` package (https://wikipedia.readthedocs.io/en/latest/code.html) to get suggestions for the company names and their equivalent in wikipedia.

 ```python
 wiki_search = [{company : wikipedia.search(company)} for company in companies]
 ```

+Inspecting the same,

 ```python